LorCir28/Shape_deformation_through_2D_guidance/README.md

 - **Output:**
   - The output is a deformed 3D shape that closely aligns with the features and characteristics of the provided 2D image.

+## How to run the project
+Just run this notebook code/DeForm.ipynb